 In consideration for the licenses and other rights granted to Janssen, Janssen paid us an upfront fee of \$350.0 million and we were eligible to receive up to an additional \$1.35 billion in milestone payments from Janssen.
-Of the \$1.35 billion, we do not believe we are eligible to receive \$280 million due to mutually agreed upon modifications to our clinical development plan that resulted in the decision to not conduct certain trials.
+Of the \$1.35 billion, we may not receive up to \$280 million due to mutually agreed upon modifications to our clinical development plan that resulted in the decision to not conduct certain trials as originally planned.
 We have previously received the following milestone payments: